-- The front panel audio header supports HD audio by default. - Audio signals will be present on both of the front and back panel audio connections simultaneously. - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
+- The front panel audio header supports HD audio by default.
+If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functionality via the audio software in Chapter 6, "Configuring 2/4/5.1/7.1-Channel Audio." - Audio signals will be present on both of the front and back panel audio connections simultaneously.
+If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to Chapter 6, "Configuring 2/4/5.1/7.1-Channel Audio." - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
 For information about connecting the front panel audio module that has different wire assignments, please contact the chassis manufacturer.

-11) SPDIF_O (S/PDIF Out Header)
+13) SPDIF_O (S/PDIF Out Header)